RaumfahrerSpiffy/HiDPI.io/README.md

-# Enable macOS HiDPI
+#  Enable macOS HiDPI 

 ## Explanation

- This script can simulate macOS HiDPI on a non-retina display, and have a "Native" Scaled in System Preferences.
+This script can simulate macOS HiDPI on a non-Apple display, and create "Native" Scaled options in System Preferences.

-Some devices have wake-up issues, the script's second option may help, it injects a patched EDID, but another problem may exist here.
+Some devices have wake-up issues, the script's second option may help, it injects a patched EDID, but may cause problems depending on screen properties.

 Logo up-scaling may not be resolved, because the higher resolution is faked.